ManutechSolutions/LijoFoods/README.md

-# Firebase Studio
+# LijoFoods

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+A landing page for  a food business owner based in Lagos, Nigeria